ihower/simple_api_auth/README.md

 # Simple API Key Authentication

 A Rack middleware and Railtie(for Rails3) for API key authentication.
-It will authenticate all requests to /api/* or /apis/*
+It will authenticate all requests to /api/*

 ## Usage